Helping Neighborhoods Prepare

-- Contact Patrick Knouff with the City of Olympia Fire Department: Emergency Management Division at 360.709.2701 or firstname.lastname@example.org.
-He can answer any remaining questions you may have and provide MYN program materials for your neighborhood group.
+- Contact Patrick Knouff with the City of Olympia Fire Department: Emergency Management Division at 360.709.2701 or firstname.lastname@example.org to schedule a 30-45 minute meeting.
+In that meeting you will preview the MYN materials, have an opportunity to ask questions, and be provided with MYN materials for your neighborhood group.

 - Gather your neighbors together to go through the videos and materials.
 This will take approximately 2-3 hours.

 - Please notify Patrick Once your group has completed the training.
 He is actively evaluating the program and would like to track the number of participating neighborhood groups in the city.
 In addition, he can direct you to advanced training and volunteering opportunities.